3d-web-applications/react-integration/README.md

 + }
 + ReactDOM.render(<App />, root);
 ```
-15. Now upload <i>dist/main.js</i> into your PlayCanvas project and make sure that it is set to the beginning of the script loading order.
+14. Now upload <i>dist/main.js</i> into your PlayCanvas project and make sure that it is set to the beginning of the script loading order.
-16. Update your .gitignore file, to prevent file uploads from your <i>dist</i> folder.
+15. Update your .gitignore file, to prevent file uploads from your <i>dist</i> folder.

+Please note that there are still some things to do.
+For instance .svg files cannot be displayed yet and mouse/touch events will be catched by the UI, which means that you cannot interact with your scene anymore.
+I will describe a solution later this day.